 The creation of a residential toolkit could unlock potential development opportunities that land owners and developers did not know existed.
 Given the limited activity from national developers, small scale developers and land owners simply do not know of the opportunities that exist.
 The goal of this strategy is to systematic infill underdeveloped parcels within downtown with a diversity of housing options that serve all types of demographics, from families to affordable and workforce needs to market rate options.
 The toolkit should be designed to facilitate information and streamline processes.
 By developing pre-approved typologies, this tool can cut down on time needed to bring a project to market, which is one of the largest barriers for smaller developments.

-owntown Partnership, New Development Coporation
+This development toolkit should be fundamentally created owntown Partnership, New Development Corporation to deliver more housing.
+By focusing on cost effective commodity products, the delivery of more housing will shift the market to a place where it can hopefully function on its own without incentives.
+However, that will take time and utilizing a strategy like this can give a roadmap for reaching the goal of doubling the downtown population quickly.
+The newly formed Development Corporation should actively use this tool to try and make new projects of all sizes happen, and the City should use this as a resources to streamline approval processes.
+At the same time, it is imperative for the City of Little Rock to work to protect existing homeowners and residents from displacement caused by rising property values.
+Additional policy should be explored to protect historic minority communities south of I-630.